-And, what this shows us is that between 2006 and 2012, Canada had actually transferred over about \$98 million a year.
-So, over that period of time, over half a billion dollars that was announced as money for new water system, that was announced for new housing, that was announced for new schools, was not spent for that purpose at all.
-It was transferred over to try and put a hole in the dyke of the dramatic underfunding of education and child welfare services.
+And, what this shows us is that between 2006 13 and 2012, Canada had actually transferred over about \$98 14 15 million a year.
+So, over that period of time, over half a billion dollars that was announced as money for new water 16 17 system, that was announced for new housing, that was 18 announced for new schools, was not spent for that purpose at all.
+It was transferred over to try and put a hole in 19 the dyke of the dramatic underfunding of education and 20 21 child welfare services.
 And, of course, it was insufficient to even meet that need.

-But, I think what the tribunal did in its recent decision of February 1st, 2018 is suggesting, and they did it in more eloquent words that I'm going to, but the shifting decks on the Titanic in terms of taking all these under funded programs and just shifting money over from one under funded program to another is not in the
+22 the shifting decks on the Titanic in terms of taking all these under funded programs and just shifting money over from one under funded program to another is not in the interests of children, and the tribunal has a mandate to prevent discrimination from happening again.

+But, I think what the tribunal did in its recent decision of February 1st, 2018 is suggesting, and they did it in more eloquent words that I'm going to, but

-1 interests of children, and the tribunal has a mandate to 2 prevent discrimination from happening again.
-3 It argued that it had a mandate to say to 4 Canada that this practice of reallocating funding has to 5 stop, because inadequate housing, which is in the budget 6 for infrastructure, is one of those programs being 7 disadvantaged by these transfers.
-They were ordered to 8 stop that in February of 2018.
-In the most recent 9 submission to the tribunal, Canada said, "We have not 10 permanently reallocated."
-11 Now, we don't know what permanently 12 reallocated means, because in our view, the order was to 13 stop reallocating.
-We're going to find that out, I guess, 14 in coming proceedings.
-But, I think we need to be aware of 15 this fact, that these reallocations may, in fact, be 16 continuing to happen for other programs, because the 17 tribunal's decision only applies to Jordan's Principle and 18 child welfare.
-19 MS. CHRISTA BIG CANOE: Could we please have 20 the document that's a presentation from Aboriginal Affairs 21 and Northern Development Canada entitled Cost Drivers and 22 Pressures: The Case for New Escalators, made an exhibit, 23 please?
-24 CHIEF COMMISSIONER MARION BULLER: Yes.
-25 Cost Drivers and Pressures: The Case for New Escalators -
+6 It argued that it had a mandate to say to Canada that this practice of reallocating funding has to 7 stop, because inadequate housing, which is in the budget 8 9 for infrastructure, is one of those programs being disadvantaged by these transfers.
+They were ordered to 10 stop that in February of 2018.
+In the most recent 11 submission to the tribunal, Canada said, "We have not 12 permanently reallocated."
+13

+Now, we don't know what permanently 14 15 reallocated means, because in our view, the order was to stop reallocating.
+We're going to find that out, I guess, 16 17 in coming proceedings.
+But, I think we need to be aware of this fact, that these reallocations may, in fact, be 18 continuing to happen for other programs, because the 19 tribunal's decision only applies to Jordan's Principle and 20 21 child welfare.

+22 MS. CHRISTA BIG CANOE: Could we please have 23 the document that's a presentation from Aboriginal Affairs 24 and Northern Development Canada entitled Cost Drivers and 25 Pressures: The Case for New Escalators, made an exhibit,